0nsec/pe-bear/README.md

 ## About This Project

-This project is **modified by [0nsec](https://github.com/0nsec)** with AI-powered reverse engineering capabilities.
+This project is **modified by [0nsec](https://github.com/0nsec)** with AI-powered reverse engineering capabilities and advanced malware analysis features.

 **Original Project:** [PE-bear by hasherezade](https://github.com/hasherezade/pe-bear)

-**⭐ Credits:** This project is based on the excellent PE-bear tool originally created by **[hasherezade](https://github.com/hasherezade)**.
+**Credits:** This project is based on the excellent PE-bear tool originally created by **[hasherezade](https://github.com/hasherezade)**.
 All credit for the core PE analysis functionality goes to her and the original contributors.

 ---